Version: 0.14

 Spelling Out translates apodeixis (ἀπόδειχις).
 This is the Task of explaining why something is the way it is, and thus forms the central Activity of Understanding.
 [Traditionally rendered as Demonstration.]

 Standard translates horos (ὅρος).
-The Standard of what is Good, Enjoyable, Valuable, etc., is not a strict rule as in modern ethical theories (e.g., "the greatest good for the greatest number" in utilitarianism) but the person who has achieved Complete Thriving and Wisdom in their Doing and Thinking.
+The Standard of what is Good, Enjoyable, Preferable, etc., is not a strict rule as in modern ethical theories (e.g., "the greatest good for the greatest number" in utilitarianism) but the person who has achieved Complete Thriving and Wisdom in their Doing and Thinking.
 [Traditionally rendered as Rule.]

 Target translates skopos (σκοπός).
-Aristotle often uses analogies from archery to describe central aspects of human experienc (e.g., Thrivings of Character help us avoid "missing the mark").
+Aristotle often uses analogies from archery to describe central aspects of human experience (e.g., Thrivings of Character help us avoid "missing the mark").
 He also counsels us to aim at the Completion or Task of the human Way of Life as the specific Target of all our Doings and Commitments.

 Task translates ergon (ἔργον).
 In his biological inquiries, Aristotle thought it was important to identify the contributions of particular parts of the body to the organism's overall Way of Life: the eyes for seeing, the feet for moving, the hands for grasping, etc. By extension, every living thing has a Task that consists of its characteristic Activities; for human beings, this is activity in accordance with Thinking and ethical Thriving.
 [Traditionally rendered as Function.]